 The mining sector had been historically concentrated in the production of nickel-iron, marble and quarry products, such as sand, coarse sand and lime sulfate, but since the fourth quarter of 2012, gold and silver became the most important mining products.
-Even though the mining sector represents a relatively small component of the Dominican economy, it has increased its importance over time, from a share of only 0.9% of GDP in 2012, to 1.4% of GDP in 2022.

-The mining sector decreased by 1.3% during 2018, explained by the 7.3% fall in the production of gold, attributed to the temporary stoppage of mining activities by the main company in the country due to machinery and equipment maintenance, which started in 2017 and continued through a part of 2018.
-The mining sector recovered in 2019, growing by 3.4%, as compared to 2018, mainly due to the increase of nickel-iron, sand, and gravel production.
+The mining sector grew by 3.4% in 2019 as compared to 2018, mainly due to the increase of nickel-iron, sand, and gravel production.
 In 2020, the mining sector decreased by 12.5%, mainly due to a 11.3% contraction in the production of gold, which was the result of a 15.1% decrease in external demand of gold due to the global impact of the COVID-19 pandemic.
 In 2021, the mining sector decreased by 0.7%, mainly due to a 10.9% reduction in the production of gold, which was partially offset by an expansion in the production of copper (117.7%) and nickel-iron (28.2%).
 In 2022, this negative trend continued, with the mining sector contracting by 7.2%, due to a lower production of gold and silver, which was mainly driven by a decrease in production by the main extractive company in the Republic due to a reduction in gold and silver concentration per processed material in 2022 compared to 2021.
+In 2023, the mining sector continued to contract, registering a 16.3% decrease, due to the temporal stoppage of operations at the main nickel-iron extractive company in the Republic, as well as a decrease in production by the main gold and silver extractive company in the Republic, as well as a decrease in production by the main gold and silver extractive company in the Republic.